Story Time

 the alleged suffering and cruel fate of his original apostles,

-the 12 disciples chosen by the Lord himself.
+the twelve disciples chosen by the Lord himself.
 By their heroic,

 cheek-turning sacrifice, these worthies earned their martyr's